Best-by-feb132024/Sakura-Dungeon-NPC-stat-growth-mod/README.md

 3. Replace the `actors.tsv` file in the `game` folder, then navigate to `system` and replace the `actor.rpy` and `stats.rpy` files.
 (If you see `actors.rpyc` or `stats.rpyc` you can delete them)
 4. Start a new game.
 Because you are adding the abilities via `actors.tsv` it won't retroactively apply to any current saves.

+**WARNING**: previous save files are likely to become unplayable since you will be changing the game's script.
+They won't become corrupted however.

 If succesful you should see that all non Ceri/Yomi characters now have either `Capacity` or `Capacity-2` in their abilities.

 Example (ignore the debug XP ability):